Anne Whateley

-Anne Whateley is the name given to a woman who is sometimes supposed to have been the intended wife of William Shakespeare before he married Anne Hathaway.
+Anne (or Anna) Whateley is the name given to a woman who is sometimes supposed to have been the intended wife of William Shakespeare before he married Anne Hathaway.
 Most scholars believe that Whateley never existed, and that her name in a document concerning Shakespeare's marriage is merely a clerical error.
-However, several writers on Shakespeare have taken the view that she was a real rival to Hathaway for Shakespeare's hand.
+However, several writers on Shakespeare have taken the view that she was a real person, and a rival to Hathaway for Shakespeare's hand.
 She has also appeared in imaginative literature on Shakespeare and in Shakespeare authorship speculations.
 Shakespeare's biographer Russell A. Fraser describes her as "a ghost", "haunting the edges of Shakespeare's story".
 She has also been called "the first of the Shakespearean Dark Ladies".

 Evidence

-Whateley's existence has been deduced from an entry in the Episcopal register at Worcester which states in Latin "Anno Domini 1582...Novembris...27 die eiusdem mensis.
-Item eodem die supradicto emanavit Licentia inter Wm Shaxpere et Annam Whateley de Temple Grafton."
-The entry states that a marriage licence has been issued to Shakespeare and Anne Whateley to marry in the village of Temple Grafton.
-The day afterwards, Fulk Sandells and John Richardson, friends of the Hathaway family from Stratford-upon-Avon, signed a surety of £40 as a financial guarantee for the wedding of "William Shagspere and Anne Hathwey".
+Whateley's existence has been deduced from an entry in the Episcopal register at Worcester which states in Latin Anno Domini 1582...Novembris...27 die eiusdem mensis.
+Item eodem die supradicto emanavit Licentia inter Wm Shaxpere et Annam Whateley de Temple Grafton." ('In the year of our Lord 1582 — November — the 27th day of that month.
+Also on the same day aforesaid a License was issued between Wm Shaxpere and Anne Whateley of Temple Grafton'.)
+The following day, Fulk Sandells and John Richardson, friends of the Hathaway family from Stratford-upon-Avon, signed a surety of £40 as a financial guarantee for the wedding of "William Shagspere and Anne Hathwey".

-The entry in the register was discovered in the late nineteenth century by Reverend T.P.
-Wadley.
+The entry in the register was discovered in the late nineteenth century by Reverend T. P. Wadley.
 Various explanations were offered.
 Initially it was assumed that Whateley was an alternative surname for Anne Hathaway herself.
 Wadley believed that it was probably an alias, used by Hathaway in order to keep the date of the marriage secret to obscure the fact that she was already pregnant.
 Another suggestion was that Anne Hathaway might legitimately have used the name, either because her father Richard Hathaway was in fact her step-father, her mother having previously been married to a man called Whateley, or because Anne herself may have previously been married to a man named Whateley.
 None of these suggestions gained support, since they contradicted other existing evidence.